pbollhorn/RationalTrigCalc/README.md

 # RationalTrigCalc

-A calculator for Rational Trigonometry.
+A calculator for Rational Trigonometry written in C#.

-Made using Visual Studio 2015
+Made as an ASP.NET Web Application in Visual Studio 2015.

 Available online at: rationaltrigcalc.azurewebsites.net